Otaku Adventures

 During World War II, ramen became even more popular in Japan as a cheap and filling meal for soldiers and civilians alike.
 After the war, cheap and convenient instant ramen noodles were introduced, making the dish even more accessible to the general public.

 In the decades that followed, ramen continued to evolve and gain popularity both within Japan and internationally.
-In the 1950s, a new type of ramen called “shina soba” (literally “Chinese noodles”) emerged, which was made with thicker, curly noodles and a more flavorful broth.
-In the 1960s, new styles of ramen such as tonkotsu (pork bone) and miso ramen were introduced, further expanding the dish’s popularity.
+This period was crucial in ramen history, as the dish transformed from its Chinese immigrant ramen origin into something uniquely Japanese.
+In the 1950s, a new type of ramen called "shina soba" (literally "Chinese noodles") emerged, which was made with thicker, curly noodles and a more flavorful broth.
+In the 1960s, new styles of ramen such as tonkotsu (pork bone) and miso ramen were introduced, further expanding the dish's popularity.

 Today, ramen is enjoyed not only in Japan but also around the world, with many international variations and interpretations of the dish.
 It has become a cultural phenomenon, with entire restaurants and even museum exhibitions dedicated to the history and art of making ramen.

-In addition to the history of ramen itself, the history of instant ramen is also interesting and significant.
+In addition to understanding where ramen came from, the history of instant ramen is also interesting and significant.
 Instant ramen was first introduced in Japan in 1958 by Momofuku Ando, the founder of the company Nissin.
-Ando was inspired to create instant ramen after seeing people in post-war Japan struggling to afford a hot meal, and wanted to create a convenient and affordable option for them.
+Ando was inspired to create instant ramen after seeing people in post-war Japan struggling to afford a hot meal, and wanted to create a convenient and affordable option for

 Another difference is the method of preparation.
 Authentic ramen is typically made from scratch, with the broth and noodles prepared separately and then combined in a bowl.
 Instant ramen, on the other hand, is pre-cooked and then dehydrated, with the broth and noodles packaged together in a single serving.
 To prepare instant ramen, the noodles and broth are rehydrated by adding hot water, making the dish quick and easy to prepare.